fenago/microservices/dockerize ML Python REST API/README.md

         response.headers.add('Access-Control-Allow-Origin', '*')
         return response
 ```
 Now let create simple method for root address .
-This will help us fors testing our server if alive or not
+This will help us to check our flask  server if online or not

 ```
 @app.route("/")